Toddler hitting is never acceptable but it can sometimes be understandable if you take the time to see the point at which it is coming from.

 Personally, I don’t believe there is such a thing as terrible two’s.
 If there really was such a thing, I think we would all love our children a little less as soon as they hit 2 years of age.

-The age of two (there or
+The age of two (there or thereabouts) is the age where toddlers start to explore.

 So you gave birth to this perfect little baby.
 You spend most of your day playing with them and laughing.